- South American Proverb

 Protein rich bone broth and contains vitamin C, vitamin D, vitamin K, iron, thiamin, potassium, calcium, silicon, sulfer, magnesium, glucosamine, phosphorus, trace minerals, and glucosamine chondroitin sulfates.

 Making bone broth is extremely easy and inexpensive!
-All you need is water, a splash of apple cider vinegar, a stock pot and enough raw or cooked bones to cover the bottom of the pot!
+All you need is water, a splash of apple cider vinegar, a stock pot (or a slow cooker/crock pot) and enough raw or cooked bones to cover the bottom of the pot!

 While you can use any cooked bones, I strongly believe that RAW bones produce the best results.
 Raw duck necks, raw turkey necks, beef marrow bones, chicken frames and similar bones are ideal for broths!
 In the recipe I included below, I used several large chunks of raw elk neck bone with lots of meat, fat and cartilage still attached to the bone.